Access token

 ---|---|---|---|

-client_secret | string | The secret of the requesting client application.
-Usually obtained under the API keys section of account settings in the Bridge Dashboard. | |
+client_secret | ✔ | string | The secret of an API key that this access token will be associated with.
+Obtained from the API keys section under account settings in the Bridge Dashboard. |

-expires_at | string of date/time formatted as RFC 3339 in EID format in UUID format | A target time for the access token to expire between one minute and one month from now.
+expires_at | string of date/time formatted as RFC 3339 | A target time for the access token to expire between one minute and one month from now.
 If omitted, the access token doesn't expire.
 Use only one of | |

 expires_in | string | A target duration for the access token to expire between one minute and one month from now.
 If omitted, the access token doesn't expire.
 Use only one of Specified as a number followed by a unit of | |

 grant_type | enum string | The grant type which the client application is using to acquire a new access token.
-Only a value of Enum |
+Only a value of Deprecated: Only a grant of Enum | |

 Example request body